 Stage three is usually less an endurance of abject pain and more an exercise in discomfort.
 Anyone who has ever shaved against the grain understands stage three.
 This is where the hair breaks back through the skin in its regrowth cycle.
 Theoretically, waxing makes hair grow back softer and sometimes lighter.
 You will not believe this theory during your first experience with stage three.

 While waxing can ultimately have that effect, it's gradual over repeated sessions.
 Your first stage three will be itchy and irritating.
 Remember, this itchiness scales with the density of your chest hair.
 The manlier you feel going into the appointment, the worse you'll feel during stage three.

 Here's the worst part.
 Stage three will tell you how long you get to wait between waxing sessions.
 Once stage three ends, you have stubble.
 Stubble can introduce a mile stage 4, but it's not worth going into detail.
 The real issue here is that stubble is the only thing universally worse than bushy chest hair.
 If you think any woman (or lover in general) wants to rest their head on chest stubble, you completely misunderstand the human condition.

 As much as we'd like to tell you to never wax, we get it.
 You're a man.
 You have a natural curiosity.
 You're going to do things your way.
 Instead, we hope that we can help you avoid the worst of it.
-Trim your nips.
-Treat the skin afterwards, and when you're ready to admit that we were right, Manscaped.com will still be ready to guide you through all of your manscaping needs.
+Trim your nips with a great body groomer.
+Treat the skin afterward, and when you're ready to admit that we were right, MANSCAPED.COM will still be ready to guide you through all of your grooming needs.